Skip to content

 }

-2. Your cluster version supports index pattern.
+• Your cluster version must allow index patterns.

-Elasticsearch clusters
+Elasticsearch clusters:

 curl -X POST https://elasticsearch-end-point/_plugin/kibana/api/saved_objects/index-pattern/ \